Type packets consolidate portrait, career, relationship, personal growth and theory writings about a single type into one document.

 The following traits are generally found in ISFPs:

 The ISFP is a very special individual who needs to have a career that is more than a job.
 The middle of the road is not likely to be a place where they will be fulfilled and happy.
 They need to have a career that is consistent with their strong core of inner values.
 Since they prefer to live in the current moment, and take the time to savor it, they do not do well with some of the more fast-paced corporate environments.
 They need a great deal of space and freedom if they are going to function in their natural realm of acute sensory awareness.
 If they give free reign to their natural abilities, they may find a wonderful artist within themselves.
 Almost every major artist in the world has been an ISFP.
 Since the ISFP is so acutely aware of people's feelings and reactions, and is driven by their inner values to help people, the ISFP is also a natural counselor and teacher.

-The following list of professions is built on our impression of careers that would be especially suitable for an ISFP.
+The following list of professions is built on real data from people who have taken the MBTI© or Personality Questionnaire©, and upon our impression of careers that would be especially suitable for an ISFP.
 It is meant to be a starting place, rather than an exhaustive list.
-There are no guarantees that any or all of the careers listed here would be appropriate for you, or that your best career match is among those listed.
+There are no guarantees that any or all of the careers listed here would be appropriate for you, or that your best career match is among those listed here.